diqiuzhuanzhuan/verl/verl/utils/reward_score/llm_reward/template/function_call_default_rubric.md

 	•	Parameter Type Correctness: Do parameter values match the expected data types (string, integer, boolean, array, object)?
 	•	Missing Optional Parameters: Are relevant optional parameters appropriately included or omitted?
 	•	Edge Case Handling: Are ambiguous cases, null values, defaults, or missing information handled correctly?
-	•	Schema Compliance: Does the labeled function call fully conform to the function definition/schema?
+	•	Schema Compliance: Does the labeled function call fully conform to the function definition/schema.
+	•	Tool Call Formatting Compliance (CRITICAL): Is the selected function invocation strictly wrapped within <tool_call>...</tool_call> XML tags with valid JSON content and no extra text?
 	•	Language Consistency Penalty (IMPORTANT):
 Apply this penalty only when extracting free-text parameters or keywords.
 If the user input is in one language but the extracted keyword/parameter text is in another language (e.g., user says “我想查找夏天的照片” but the extracted value is "summer"), deduct 0.8 points immediately.